 Tazarotene may cause side effects like dryness, peeling, some redness or itching/burning, however if you experience these side effects more intensely, or any swelling or oozing, you should seek support from your doctor.

-Want to start seeing fresher, healthier skin?
-Check out the medications available to treat acne prescribed by a licensed healthcare practitioner through Felix by starting an online visit today.
+Want to talk about your options?
+Chat with a licensed healthcare practitioner through Felix by starting an online visit today.